KirillSel/lob-price-movement-predictor/README.md

 # lob-price-movement-predictor
-HSE Master's thesis project on cryptocurrency price movement forecasting using order book liquidity data and machine learning methods.
+This repository contains the codebase for our HSE Master's thesis project on cryptocurrency price movement forecasting using order book liquidity data and machine learning methods.

+Title:
+Predicting Price Movements in the Cryptocurrency Market Using Liquidity Analysis and Machine Learning Methods